During maternity leave

 Back to top

 Contractual annual leave (including bank holidays and fixed closure days) will accrue throughout the full 52 weeks of maternity leave.
 Since this can mean that 38 days, or more, of leave is accrued during the period of maternity leave, departments may wish to ask that any annual leave which has been accrued during the pregnancy is taken by the start of maternity leave.
-In the event that a maternity leave period crosses over two annual leave years, the employing department may ask a woman returning to work to use up the accrued, untaken balance of her annual leave from the leave year that has ended at the end of her maternity leave period.
+In the event that a maternity leave period crosses over two annual leave years, the full accrued, untaken leave balance is carried forward into the new leave year.
+The employing department may ask a woman returning to work to use up the accrued, untaken balance of her annual leave from the leave year that has ended at the end of her maternity leave period.
 This will assist departments in managing the larger amounts of annual leave that will be accrued during maternity leave.

 However, departments retain the right to make annual leave arrangements with their employees to fit in with operational requirements.
 Women must agree when they will take annual leave in advance with their department, and they may wish to consider retaining some of their annual leave to allow them to take time off, as required, to allow them to take time off to look after their children should they be ill, or need some additional support, whilst settling into a nursery or with new childcarers.
 It should be clarified to the employee early on that whilst a small amount of paid leave is available to staff for dealing with domestic emergencies and acute caring needs, this is not intended to cover foreseeable issues such those outlined above, and in most cases it would be anticipated that annual leave would be used to cover such circumstances.